-- Rules/Goals, which mean clearly defined rules, goals and information on progress toward those goals, provided to the player.
+- Rules/Goals, which mean clearly defined rules, goals, and information on progress toward those goals, provided to the player.

 Landers R.N., Armstrong M.B., Collmus A.B.
 (2017) explain how to gamify learning in a scientifically supported fashion in their research.
 In their report, How to Use Game Elements to Enhance Learning: Applications of the Theory of Gamified Learning.
 In: Ma M., Oikonomou A. (eds) Serious Games and Edutainment Applications.
-Springer, Cham, they expand upon the theory of gamified learning by providing applied examples of each of the nine major categories of game elements and linking those elements theoretically to the behavioral and attitudinal constructs they are best predicted to affect.
+Springer, Cham, expand upon the theory of gamified learning by providing applied examples of each of the nine major categories of game elements and linking those elements theoretically to the behavioral and attitudinal constructs they are best predicted to affect.
 To read more and find their report, follow this link.

-What are the pros with gamified learning?
+What are the pros of gamified learning?

 - It is a method to learn meaningful skills such as critical thinking, problem-solving, collaboration, and an understanding of how to apply those skills.

-- It increases engagement when kids spend time playing a learning-based game, since it is likely that they would want to collect badges and points to improve their score.
+- It increases engagement when kids spend time playing a learning-based game since it is likely that they would want to collect badges and points to improve their score.

-- It gives instant feedback that is provided in leader boards and dash boards, which will tell the kids their progress level.
+- It gives instant feedback that is provided in leader boards and dashboards, which will tell the kids their progress level.
 This can push them to try the quiz or activity again to get a higher placement.
 It creates motivation for further learning engagement.

 - It creates enthusiasm by getting kids excited and competitive while learning.

-What are the cons with gamified learning?
+What are the cons of gamified learning?